 Pick the right places to visit

 When it comes to picking the right islands to go to by yourself, there isn’t really any right or wrong answers.
-One of the best things about the Philippines is that you get to choose between so many different locations.
-Each one has special attributes which make it appealing to different people.
+One of the best things about the Philippines is that you get to choose between so many different locations for your Philippines itinerary.
+Each one has special attributes that make it appealing to different people.
 To make the most of your time it’s important to do some research on the different islands.
 That way you won’t waste valuable time traveling between different islands, trying to find a place where you feel comfortable.

 The Tourist Favourites

 The most popular tourist spots are without a doubt Boracay and Palawan.
-I’ve already written an extensive guide about Palawan, so I’ll just say It’s isn’t the ideal place for solo travelers.
+Palawan isn’t exactly the ideal place for solo travelers.
 El Nido is more about small, romantic beach resorts while Coron offers mostly diving related attractions.
 No doubt, both places are stunning, but you might find it hard to mingle since nightlife is limited and resorts are all quite small.

 Boracay, on the other hand, is the complete opposite.
 This small island really resembles the popular islands of Thailand, with an excellent beach and never-ending nightlife.
 It is the best place for young people to make new friends and party together all-night long.
 So, if you don’t mind staying at a hostel, and want to do lots of activities it’s a great place.
 Many of the hostels organize group activities for their guests so it’s easy to meet people and find things to do.
 Then there’s the famous Boracay pub crawl – another excellent way for solo travelers to meet new people.